 Blind Sailing Are Back on The Water After COVID Lockdown.

-Blind Sailing facilitated support bubbles-once these were created they were kept to and although the bubbles were socially distanced the group as a hole were able to share stories and laughs from boat to boat, in some ways it has been said the changes mean people get to chat more as the groups are small.
+Looking from outside in, there was no difference: sailors rigging, and learning and chatting but is was in our new world!
+COVID restrictions meant that members could not be as sociable as they would have liked the hugging or seated side by side.
+However, Blind Sailing facilitated support bubbles and once created they were retained whilst still managing to remain socially distanced.
+The group as a hole were able to share stories and laughs from boat to boat, in some ways it has been said the changes mean people get to chat more as the groups are small.
 It was great to also meet sailors’ friends and family that supported them for the weekend for many of the sailors it was their first-time way from the safety of their own home.

 Saturday morning dawned and was a bright yet blustery day.
 Sailors had to arrive kitted up and worked together in their pairs to rig and launch; the weekend was supported by South Cerny sailing club.
 The sailors had a mix of boats that they could sail in from, Wayfarers, RS200 and Behera.
 One of our members who sails at South Cereny joined our two days of sailing along with his usual crew in their flying 15.

 The sailors were all given a focus based on the zoom training the previous week helming smooth and slow, the sailors experienced very shifty breeze and small sharp gusts that could catch you out.
 When asked how she felt the weekend went Kate said, “I loved being back on the water, although I needed to get back into the swing of things and the gusts tended to appear out of nowhere, I relished the enjoyable challenge.”